 Try this one out if you’re missing hibachi-style fried rice with yum yum sauce or simply don’t want to spend that much money at a Japanese Steakhouse.
 With regular pantry staples, it’s easy and cheap to recreate your favorite Japanese rice at home.

 The Hibachi experience is always fun for everyone.
 I for one have always loved group dining and cooking like steamboat/syabu syabu/Korean BBQ and fondue.
 There’s just something great about having your food cooked in front of you or cooking it yourself while enjoying great company.

 It works especially well for ambitious eaters such as yours truly who doesn’t have the stomach capacity to match.
-The slow-paced eating gives you time to settle so you can tuck in more food while enjoying good conversation.
+The slow-paced eating gives you time to settle so you can tuck in more food while enjoying a good conversation.
 And while we can’t recreate the exciting group dining experience at home, we can recreate the flavors.
 So today we’re cooking some hibachi-style fried rice with yum yum sauce.

 This recipe will take you to your favorite Japanese steakhouse with just a few simple pantry ingredients.
 There’s no need to fork over the expense of a hibachi meal when you can make the rice, yum yum sauce, hibachi veggies, hibachi noodles, and the protein parts of hibachi steak or hibachi chicken at home.
 Let’s get started.

 HIBACHI FRIED RICE RECIPE TIPS

 Rice: Leftover, cold and refrigerated rice works best for fried rice.
 Each grain is beautifully separated as opposed to being stuck together in clumps when freshly cooked.
 This separation makes the sauce distribute more evenly.
-Long or short grain white rice works, so does jasmin or basmati rice.
-You can cook the rice over the stove top, maybe use the instant white rice (though I’ve never tried it before), or invest in a rice cooker and let it do the work for you.
+Long or short-grain white rice works, so does jasmine or basmati rice.
+You can cook the rice over the stovetop, maybe use the instant white rice (though I’ve never tried it before), or invest in a rice cooker and let it do the work for you.
 Just remember to rinse the rice a few times before cooking to remove the starch so it doesn’t end up gummy.